-- ix) Click the 'Save Component in Storage' icon. - x) Click the 'Update Pipeline' icon after getting the notification that the component properties are saved. - xi) Click the Stored Procedure Runner component again to see the Configuration tab below.
+- ix) Click the 'Save Component in Storage' icon. - x) Click the 'Update Pipeline' icon after getting the notification that the component properties are saved.

 - xii) Modify the values given in the Configuration tab. - xiii) Click the 'Save Component in Storage' icon.